 Wine & Viticulture Technology Degree

-With Lake Michigan College, we’re training the next generation of winemakers.
-We offer an Associate Degree in Wine & Viticulture Technology with classes centered on experiential learning and practice.
-Our classes take place two days a week at Lake Michigan College, allowing students from Chicago, Grand Rapids, Kalamazoo, South Bend, and Battle Creek to attend.
+Partnering with Lake Michigan College, we’re training the next generation of winemakers.
+The College offers an Associate Degree in Wine & Viticulture Technology with classes centered on experiential learning and practice.
+Our classes take place two days a week at the College’s Benton Harbor Campus, allowing students from Chicago, Grand Rapids, Kalamazoo, South Bend, and Battle Creek to attend.
 Click here to see a detailed course list or request more information about the program.

 Our work began in 2015 when the Michigan wine industry identified a need for technically trained winemakers..
 To meet that need, we started the first commercial teaching winery in the Midwest.
 Our students get firsthand experience in the art, business, and science of winemaking through a combination of classroom learning and cooperative work in our winery, tasting room, and laboratory.